uesseu/ninter/README.md

 This is my hobby project and may be buggy.
 Currently, it can use R and Deno.
 Ninter has a ability to manipulate other interpreters
-like python code by 'get' method.
+like python code by 'to_python' method.
 For example...

 ```python